Can I check out equipment?

 Yes! iPads are available to borrow from our office in ATH 325 during normal business hours.
 Bring your OneCard with you!

 Can I have the CTLT print a poster for my room or for a class?

 We print single posters for academic assignments and conferences.
 We can also refer you to professional printing companies with additional services such as laminating or bulk printing.
 Please email firstname.lastname@example.org from your Goucher email account if you'd like a referral.

 How does printing in the Athenaeum work?

-The CTLT recently changed to a new swipe-to-print system in the Athenaeum.
+We use a swipe-to-print system in the Athenaeum.
 Instead of sending your document directly to the printer, your job is sent to a virtual "cloud" (Goucher_Print or Goucher_ColorPrint) where it is held in a queue for two hours.
 You can print your print jobs by locating a swipe-to-print printer in the orange pod or on the 4th floor, logging in by swiping your OneCard or using the keypad, and selecting the jobs you wish to print.
 Don't forget to log out of the printer when you're done!